No arrests in North Philadelphia shooting

-PHILADELPHIA (WPVI) --No arrests have been made in connection with an early morning shooting in North Philadelphia that sent one person to an area hospital.
+PHILADELPHIA (WPVI) --No arrests have been made in connection with an early morning shooting in North Philadelphia that sent a man to an area hospital.

-Officers were called to North 18th and Cumberland streets just after 4 a.m.
+Officers were called to North 18th and Cumberland streets just before 4 a.m.
 Sunday for the report of a shooting.

-That's where they found the victim with a gunshot wound to the leg.
+That's where they found a 32-year-old man.
+He had been shot twice in the buttocks.

 Investigators believe the shooting happened a block away, on the 2500 block of Bouvier Street.